Blog

-While SwiftUI’s List component allows users to drag to reorder items within the list, the LazyVGrid, LazyHGrid, LazyVStack and LazyHStack components currently lack this functionality.
-Let’s take a look at how to implement it from scratch.
+While the SwiftUI List supports drag to reordering, LazyVGrid, LazyHGrid, LazyVStack & LazyHStack lack this functionality.
+Let’s implement this functionality from scratch.

-The solution in this post comes from this post, and builds upon the amazing work of ramzesenok.
-I’ve just componentified it a bit and added the possibility to provide a custom preview.
+This solution in this post builds upon this amazing post by ramzesenok.
+I’ve modularized it a bit and added the possibility to provide a custom preview.

 What to expect

-To give you an idea of what to expect, it will let us add drag reordering to LazyVGrid and LazyHGrid:
+To give you an idea of what to expect, this will let us enable drag reordering in LazyVGrid and LazyHGrid:

 A demo of a grid with drag to reordering

-as well as to LazyVStack and LazyHStack, using the exact same component and configuration:
+as well as in LazyVStack and LazyHStack, using the same component and configuration:

 A demo of a grid with drag to reordering

-We will be able to use any content views for the list items, and will be able to customize the preview as well.
+We will be able to use any content views for the list items and customize the preview.
 The solution will also handle ending the drag gesture outside of the list.

 Building the component

-Before we start building, we need to specify the capabilities that a reorderable item needs to have.
+Before we start building, we need to specify the capabilities that a reorderable item needs.
 Let’s call it Reorderable and require it to be both Identifiable and Equatable:

 public typealias Reorderable = Identifiable & Equatable

-In this example, let’s use a very basic model for our list items, that just has a numeric identifier:
+In this post, let’s use a very basic model for our list items, that just has a numeric identifier:

 struct GridData: Identifiable, Equatable {